Proximal indirect comparison: Discussion

 There are many interesting directions for future research.
-Throughout the development of the article we have assumed the availability of IPD in both RCTs.
+Throughout, we have assumed the availability of individual patient data in both RCTs.
 However, if only aggregate data can be obtained in one of the RCTs, the data likelihood changes and the bridge functions cannot be estimated with the same integral equations.
-A possible solution follows the calibration approach \parencite{josey2021transporting,josey2022calibration} to balance the moments of baseline covariates and proxies between RCTs.
-In longitudinal studies like SCALE and STEP-2 described in \Cref{sec:real}, subjects sometimes deviate from the treatment plan or drop out before the end of studies.
-The extension of proximal indirect comparison to estimating the full compliance effect is straightforward, if one is willing to assume CATE transportability at baseline \parencite{breskin2021fusion} and no unmeasured time-varying confounding within RCTs.
-A more general transpotability framework for observational longitudinal data under weaker causal assumptions can build on \textcite{ying2023proximal}.
-Finally beyond indirect comparisons, network meta-analyses compare more than three treatments from different studies.
+A possible solution follows the calibration approach \citep{josey2021transporting,josey2022calibration} to balance the moments of baseline covariates and proxies between RCTs.
+We have also taken the propensity score as known in the source RCT.
+In practice, one may want to estimate the propensity score and rely on a two-stage procedure for estimation of the outcome bridge function.
+In this setting, we may still construct a doubly robust proximal estimator and perform asymptotic analysis following \citet{kallus2022causal} and \citet{foster2023orthogonal}.
+In longitudinal studies like SCALE and STEP-2 described in \S\ref{sec:real}, subjects sometimes deviate from the treatment plan or drop out before the end of studies.
+The extension of proximal indirect comparison to estimating the full compliance effect is straightforward, if one is willing to assume CATE transportability at baseline \citep{breskin2021fusion} and no unmeasured time-varying confounding within RCTs.
+Treating noncompliance as a form of missingness at random, we extend our estimator to this case in Supplementary Material \S\ref{sec:missing-app}.
+A more general transportability framework for observational longitudinal data under weaker causal assumptions can build on \citet{ying2023proximal}.
+Finally beyond indirect comparisons, network meta-analyses may compare more than two active treatments from different studies.
 In a dense network, direct evidence can often be strengthened by indirect evidence.
 The formulation of proximal causal inference for data fusion is left for future work.